The Spectacular Spider-Man (TV series): Production issues and unused plot details

+Appearances in other media and future

+Intended inclusions in other shows

 In early 2010, shortly after the series concluded airing in the U.S., Josh Keaton was tapped to reprise the role of Peter Parker / Spider-Man in the Disney-produced animated series, The Avengers: Earth's Mightiest Heroes (2010–2012), appearing in the season 2 episodes "Along Came a Spider", "Yellowjacket", "New Avengers" and the series finale, "Avengers Assemble".
 Keaton would've appeared in the series alongside two of his co-stars from The Spectacular Spider-Man: Grey DeLisle, reprising her voice work as Betty Brant, and Daran Norris, who voiced J. Jonah Jameson on the series and appeared as a policeman in Earth's Mightiest Heroes.
 However, upon the airing of his first planned episode in Australia ahead of its debut in the U.S., it was discovered and reported by Jesse Betteridge of the Facebook page "Keep Spectacular Spider-Man Alive", that Keaton's voice had appeared to have been replaced by Drake Bell, who succeeded him as the voice of Spider-Man in the following series, Ultimate Spider-Man.
 Keaton would later confirm his replacement, additionally surmising that Marvel had dubbed Bell's vocals over Keaton's original performance, despite the fact he had recorded all of his voice work for Spider-Man's respective appearances on the series.
 Series creator Christopher Yost would later address Keaton's involvement, revealing that Spider-Man in Earth's Mightiest Heroes was intended to share continuity with the iteration featured in The Spectacular Spider-Man, and that his debut episode was written to emulate the tone of the prior series.
-Despite the implicit connections, Greg Weisman himself would dismiss the proposition, affirming that The Spectacular Spider-Man was set in its own distinct universe, that would've been expanded upon to feature its own interpretation of numerous non-Spider-Man Marvel characters had the series continued.
+Despite the implicit connections, Greg Weisman dismissed the proposition, affirming that The Spectacular Spider-Man was set in its own universe.

+A version of Spider-Man that resembles the look from The Spectacular Spider-Man makes a brief non-speaking cameo appearance in the Ultimate Spider-Man season 4 episode, "Return to the Spider-Verse", as one of the various Spider-Totems across the Multiverse that has their energy siphoned by the Wolf Spider.
+Series writer Chris Wyatt confirmed on Twitter that they had planned to incorporate Spectacular Spider-Man more prominently, but were unable to due to the legal restrictions and were only allowed to make a variant of him used as an easter egg.

+In the second season finale episode "I Thought You Were Stronger" of Invincible, Josh Keaton provides the voice for Agent Spider, a character Mark Grayson encounters during a multiverse sequence.
+The character adapts Spider-Man's role in the Marvel Team-Up crossover tie-in with the original Invincible comic's issue #33, part of Three's Company.
+Legal issues between Sony and Disney more than likely prevented the series to utilize the iteration of the character from The Spectacular Spider-Man or any other version in past media.